 I enjoy problem solving and seeing ideas come to life.
-I am advocate for good engineering practices and great user experience.
+I have a passion for architecting and implementing iOS/Android applications, and am an advocate for good engineering practices and great user experiences.

 Updated May 9, 2016